noflyingfish/sg-tavern/README.md

 ### Server invite command
 `/invite` <br>
 DM the user the invite link for the discord server.
-Valid for 48 hours.
+Valid for 48 hours. <br>

-### Auto role for newcomer
+Admin message when command used.

+### Guild Join
 Assign a role to all newcomers.
-Remove the newcomer role after 3 months.
+Remove the newcomer role after 3 months. <br>
+Admin message when someone new enter server.

+### Guild Leave
+Admin message when someone left the server.